-With no-code and low-code solutions, any non-technical entrepreneur can develop a SaaS platform or website from scratch affordably.
+With no-code and low-code solutions, any non-technical entrepreneur can develop a SaaS platform or website from scratch quickly and affordably.
 But what do these two terms mean and what is the difference?
 How would you get started with no-code if you never worked with it before?

 Buckle up because here is everything you need to know.

 What is no-code?

 When you think of developing a mobile app from scratch, you imagine the quest for writing endless lines of code, testing it, tweaking, and then testing again.
 For many years that's how product development was but today everything is changed.
 No-code tools allow everyone to leverage visual drag and drop editors to develop applications in real-time.